Madhusree Dutta: Life and education

+Delhi in 2008; Madurai Film Festival in 2007; NGBK Gallery, Berlin in 2001.

+She currently lives between Mumbai and Berlin.

 Work

-Madhusree Dutta brought art practices, activism and pedagogy together in one platform as early as in 1990 when she curated EXPRESSION, the first feminist arts festival.
-The festival witnessed coming together of feminist scholars, women artists and women's movement activists, and is regarded as a landmark in the history of feminism in India.
-Her works generally contemplates on gender construction, urban development, public arts and documentary practices.
-Most of her works are situated within a hybrid form engaging multiple genres and a provocative mixing of high art and low art.
-Her works often display a flamboyant mix of pedagogical, political and experimental indicating towards her multiple identities as political activist and avant garde artist.
-Some of the artists, across disciplines and practices, whom she has collaborated with are filmmaker Philip Scheffner and photo artist Ines Schaber from Berlin, theater director Anuradha Kapur from Delhi, visual artist Nilima Sheikh from Baroda and Archana Hande and architect Rohan Shivkumar from Mumbai, playwright Malini Bhattacharya from Kolkata.
+Madhusree Dutta brought art practices, activism, and pedagogy together in one platform as early as 1990 when she curated EXPRESSION, the first feminist arts festival.
+The festival witnessed the coming together of feminist scholars, women artists and women's movement activists, and is regarded as a landmark in the history of feminism in India.
+Her works generally contemplate gender construction, urban development, public arts and documentary practices.
+Most of her works are situated within a hybrid form, engaging multiple genres and a provocative mixing of high art and low art.
+Her works often display a flamboyant mix of pedagogical, political and experimental, indicating towards her multiple identities as a political activist and avant-garde artist.
+Some of her collaborators are theatre director Anuradha Kapur and playwright Malini Bhattacharya; visual artists Nilima Sheikh, Archana Hande, and Shilpa Gupta; B V Suresh, Kausik Mukhopadhyay, and Tushar Joag; architect Rohan Shivkumar in India.
+In Germany, she has collaborated with media scholars Nanna Heidenreich and Mi You; filmmaker Philip Scheffner; novelist Merle Kröger; researcher Aurora Rodono; and visual artist Ala Younis.

 The same pursuit has also led to several digital archiving projects and pedagogical initiatives.
 One such project Godaam is available online in the free access site PADMA (Public Access Digital Media Archive).

-Madhusree Dutta is a co-founder of Majlis (1990), an institution that works on cultural activism and women's rights in Mumbai.
-She functioned as executive director of the institution till March 2016.
-She is also a founding member of Akademie Der Künste Der Welt (Academy of Arts of the World) in Cologne and member of the academic council of School of Environment & Architecture, Mumbai.
-She has been an active member of the women's movement in India and the World Social Forum (WSF) process, and has made major contribution by producing, mobilizing and disseminating arts and artists for the movements.
+Madhusree was co-founder of Majlis, an institution that works on cultural activism and women's rights in Mumbai.
+She was the executive director of the institution from 1998 to 2016.
+She was the Artistic Director of Akademie der Künste der Welt (Academy of the Arts of the World) in Cologne, Germany, 2018–2021.
+She has been an active member of the women's movement in India and the World Social Forum (WSF) process, and has made a major contribution by producing, mobilising, and disseminating arts and artists for the movements.

-On 5 October 2015 she participated in a nationwide movement spearheaded by the writers and filmmakers of India to protest against the cultural policy of the state and returned the National Awards as part of the protest.